Guide to Effective Reconciliation in Accounting

 Reconciliation is the process of comparing two sets of financial records—typically a company’s general ledger and the company’s bank statements—to ensure both are complete and consistent.
 Should reconciliation reveal discrepancies, they must be tracked down and reconciled.
 Businesses typically reconcile their books on a monthly, quarterly or annual basis.
 Though the more frequently they engage in reconciliation the better.

-The Essence of Reconciliation
+The Essence of Account Reconciliation

 Businesses rely on the account reconciliation process to ensure the viability of their financial records and the integrity of their accounts, to detect fraud, and to ensure the quality of their accounting.
 That said, there is more than one method of account reconciliation.